- Guidelines for Registration of Legal Practitioners

 The DIFC Courts' Register of Legal Practitioners is made up of two Parts: Part I - for Law firms to issue and conduct proceedings before the DIFC Courts, and Part II - for individual legal practitioners to obtain Rights of Audience before the DIFC Courts.

 Entry in Part I shall be in the name of a firm.
-The firm shall provide a list of practitioners employed by the firm (the branch which is registered) and who are authorised to issue and conduct proceedings on behalf of the firm.
+The firm shall provide a list of practitioners employed by the firm (the branch which is being registered) and the names of those lawyers authorised to issue and conduct proceedings on behalf of the firm.
 Issuing and conducting proceedings involve practical steps which progress a case.
-Thus, only practitioners who are authorised by their firm (and listed as such under Part I) can issue and conduct proceedings by inter alia
+On this basis, only a practitioner who is authorised by his/her firm (and listed as such under Part I) can issue and conduct proceedings by:

 A firm can add up to seven (7) Lawyers under part I for no additional fees.
 Any extra addition is USD 100.
 There are no fees for removal of practitioners in Part I.

 Entry in Part II can only be in the name of an individual.
-The applicant must provide a declaration as to whether (as stated on the online application form):
+The applicant must provide a declaration (as stated on the online application form) as to whether:

 An individual applying for registration in Part II of the Register should give the DIFC Courts not less than 7 days’ notice of their intention to appear before a judge, so that the necessary arrangements can be made to ensure the presence of the Registrar.
 If it is not possible to give sufficient notice, or if no Registrar is available to attend the first hearing, the individual will need to seek permission of the hearing judge to proceed with the hearing in the absence of the Registrar and the individual’s registration in the Register shall remain provisional until the next hearing, at which the Registrar shall attend and either: (i) confirm the applicant’s registration as permanent; or (ii) refuse the registration.

 In order for a practitioner to be added under the firm’s Part I registration, the admin of the firm may request for this through the online portal, attaching the below documents.
-Once the request is received, this will be reviewed prior to acceptance.
+Once the request is received, the application will be reviewed prior to acceptance.

-In order for a practitioner to be removed under the firm’s Part I registration, kindly send a letter signed by the managing partner addressed to the DIFC Courts by e-mail to email@example.com requesting the same.
+In order for a practitioner to be removed under the firm’s Part I registration, the firm must provide a letter signed by the managing partner/senior partner addressed to the DIFC Courts by e-mail to email@example.com requesting the same.